The purpose of this page is to collect various material related to the

 Notice that the R

-versions are also obtainable directly from
+versions of 'sn' for various platforms are also obtainable directly from

 CRAN,